telerik/teststudio-docs/docs/automated-tests/recording/add-test.md

 ---
 title: Add A Test To The Project
 page_title: Add A Test To The Project
 description: "Test Studio add a new test into a test project.
 How to add and record a test in Test Studio.
-Load test wpf test manual test web test"
+Load test WPF test manual test web test"
 position: 1
 ---
 # Add A Test To The Project (Standalone)